The Hollow Crown (TV series): Series 1

 On the review aggregator website Rotten Tomatoes, 96% of 23 critics' reviews are positive.
 The website's consensus reads: "The Hollow Crown summons some of Britain's most exemplary acting talent and gorgeously crafted production values to enliven the Swan of Avon's immortal words with an energetic panache fit for the 21st Century."
 On Metacritic, the series has a weighted average score of 89 out of 100 based on 11 critics indicating "universal acclaim".

 Series 2

 On the review aggregator website Rotten Tomatoes, 100% of 19 critics' reviews are positive.
 The website's consensus reads: "The Hollow Crown deftly demonstrates that even the Bard's most obscure work can be sumptuous appointment viewing -- saving Benedict Cumberbatch's riveting incarnation of Richard III as a parting treat."
 On Metacritic, the series has a weighted average score of 84 out of 100 based on 4 critics indicating "universal acclaim".
+Mike Hughes of The Salinas Californian wrote, "Amazing TV – perfectly filmed."